Mikejo5000/vsts-docs-pr/docs/work/track/my-shared-queries.md

 ### General guidance
-- Create a new folder under the Shared Queries folder for each new team added to a team project
+- Create a new folder under the Shared Queries folder for each new team added to a project

 Quick tips on shared queries
-If you are new to VSTS and TFS and shared queries, review these tips to learn how you can manage work more effectively:
+If you are new to Azure Codex and TFS and shared queries, review these tips to learn how you can manage work more effectively:

 To find work items that are assigned to you, add @Me as the value for the Assigned To field in one of the query clauses.
 All valid users with standard access can create queries and folders under the My Queries area.
 To create queries and query folders under Shared Queries, you must have the Contribute permission set.
 For more information, see Set permissions on queries.